Swakopmund & Etosha Safari Adventure

 Day 2

-*WEDNESDAY* ETOSHA VILLAGE NEAR ANDERSON GATE 70KM | HALALI LODGE OR SIMILAR
+*WEDNESDAY* ETOSHA VILLAGE NEAR ANDERSON GATE 70KM | HALALI LODGE

 Accommodation: Twin share, en-suite bathroom